 It is up to the police to persuade a judge or magistrate that they have probable cause to believe that criminal activity is going on.
 Law enforcement has to show this by affidavits and sworn testimony.
 A search warrant will only be issued if the judge or magistrate agrees that there is probable cause.

-Defendants can challenge search warrants in 2 ways.
-They can argue that it is:
+You can challenge search warrants in 2 ways.
+You can argue that it is:

-To show that the warrant was defective, defendants can challenge the probable cause underlying a search warrant.
-They can do this by filing a Franks motion.16 The court will hold a Franks hearing.
-At the hearing, the defendant can challenge the issuance of the search warrant by showing that it:
+To show that the warrant was defective, you can challenge the probable cause underlying a search warrant.
+You can do this by filing a Franks motion.16 The court will hold a Franks hearing.
+At the hearing, you can challenge the issuance of the search warrant by showing that it:

-In order for a search warrant to be deficient, defendants have to show that it failed to adequately instruct officers executing it.
-This can happen when:
+In order for a search warrant to be deficient, you have to show that it failed to adequately instruct officers executing it.
+This can happen when the warrant:

 Occasionally, evidence can be suppressed if police are not able to prove a chain of custody.